 To help marketers with the process, we’ve created a realistic timeline for vetting prospective vendors and making an informed decision that involves all key stakeholders.
 The guide is representative of a typical marketing platform evaluation process, and while we’ve included suggested timing for each step, your actual timing may vary.

 Ready to get started?
-Download a copy of the timeline now – and read on for some key details and considerations for each step of the process.
+Read on for some key details and considerations for each step of the process.

 Research your current martech landscape to explore solutions that fit your marketing style.
 Define pain points and needs.
 Also agree on goals and requirements.
 The more specific you make your goals, the easier it will be to get stakeholders aligned, especially accounting.
 Questions that help with goal definition include:

 Based on your requirements, identify a shortlist of no more than five vendors.
 Tapping into your own network for vendor leads is a great idea, as is monitoring social media.
 Doing your own research in advance will achieve two things: First, it will provide a broad overview of the general service level in your desired field.
 And second, you will develop a first idea of the vendors best suited to meet your goals.

 Meet with each vendor to confirm their offerings and ability to meet requirements.
 Bring specific questions from stakeholders – including marketing and IT – to the meeting.
 Leverage additional information from independent third-party user reviews on platforms such as G2 Crowd.

 Debrief internally with all relevant stakeholders to gain consensus on your vendor short list.
 Confirm open questions and areas to explore further.